WWDC21 App Store Updates: What Does It Mean for Marketers?

-Apple also suggests testing one element at a time, reinforcing in this way the message that the App Store Optimization process is iterative and not a one-time thing.
-On top of that, it’s important to note that any alternate metadata will need to be submitted for review, while screenshots and app previews, can be submitted for review independently of a new app version.
+Apple also suggests testing one element simultaneously, reinforcing that the App Store Optimization process is iterative and not a one-time thing.
+On top of that, it’s important to note that any alternate metadata will need to be submitted for review.
+In contrast, screenshots and app previews can be submitted for review independently of a new app version.

 This new feature will allow developers to create new custom product pages in App Store Connect at any moment, publish up to 35 at a time and submit them for review independent of their app updates.

-Also, in this case, developers will be able to run A/B testing with App Analytics in order to monitor the success, measure retention data, and average proceeds per paying user of each custom product page.
+Also, in this case, developers will be able to run A/B testing with App Analytics to monitor the success and measure retention data and average proceeds per paying user of each custom product page.

-Custom Product page is undoubtedly a great new feature that could help marketers redirect users to specific “landing pages”, and in this way, help us track creative effectiveness (something that now with the SKAdNetwork is not possible anymore).
+A Custom Product page is undoubtedly a great new feature that could help marketers redirect users to specific “landing pages” and, in this way, help us track creative effectiveness (something that now, with the SKAdNetwork, is not possible anymore).